tillbiskup/evefile/docs/usecases.rst

 To be exact, being commensurate is only a necessary, but not a sufficient criterion, as not only the shape needs to be commensurate, but the indices (in this case the positions) be identical.

 For further details and background on joining, see the documentation of the :mod:`joining <evefile.controllers.joining>` module.
-And be aware that joining is far from being a trivial concept.
+And be aware that *joining is far from being a trivial concept*.

+Without further ado, if you know the names (or alternatively the IDs) of the datasets in your eveH5 file that you need to be joined, use the method :meth:`EveFile.get_joined_data() <evefile.boundaries.evefile.EveFile.get_joined_data>` and provide both, the list of names of the data(sets) and (optionally) the join mode:

 .. code-block::